princeton-computational-imaging/Delta-Prox/notebooks/README.md

-# Welcome to ∇-Prox Tutotrials
+# Welcome to ∇-Prox Tutorials

 Familiarize yourself with ∇-Prox concepts and modules.
 We provide several step-by-step tutorials for the framework and its applications.

-To run the notebook locally, please following the [installation tutorial]() to install the dependency.
+To run the notebook locally, please follow the [installation tutorial]() to install the dependency.
 Optionally, you could run the tutorial on Colab online.

 ### Framework